-Today we have thousands of different genetics to choose from and we may also want to ask our favorite plant that in addition to a good production, flavor and smell, we cheer the view with unusual colors, leaving behind the green tones to move to different shades gradually, while disappearing the green pigments of chlorophyll, will go from the usual color to purple and even red, pink or orange.
+Today we have thousands of different genetics to choose from and we may also want to ask our favorite plant that in addition to high yield, power, flavor and smell, to cheer our sights with unusual colors, leaving behind the green tones to move to different shades gradually, while disappearing the green pigments of chlorophyll, will go from the usual color to purple and even red, or pink.

-The origins of the purple plants are not very clear, different stories are told, such as when Sam the Skunkman was in the 70's in California trying to shorten the flowering of sativa landraces, a phenotype emerged by mistake, so to speak, ended up being purple and from there came Purple Haze #1, a strain from Positronics bank that is a legend and is still grown today, especially by lovers of Sativas.
-If you are interested in more information, we leave you the link to the story of this strain clicking here.
+The origins of the purple genetics are not very clear, different stories are told, such as when Sam the Skunkman was in the 70's in California trying to shorten sativa landraces flowering, a phenotype emerged by mistake and ended up being purple.
+From there came Purple Haze #1, a strain that is a legend and is still grown today, especially by Sativa lovers.
+If you are interested in more information about this strain click here.

 These pigment molecules are mainly found in fruits, but depending on the strain you can even find them distributed throughout the plant, from roots to leaves.
-Anthocyanins are responsible for the change of colour of the vegetation in autumn as well as for the protection against ultraviolet rays or deterrence of predators attracted by the green of the plants.
+Anthocyanins are responsible for color change of the plants for the protection against ultraviolet rays or to avoid predators attracted by the green of the plants.

 The nutrients also affect the color of the plant, so with a lack of phosphorus or nitrogen the stems of the leaves will turn purple, just like the veins of the leaves with the lack of sulfur.

-Keep in mind that this only serves certain genetics, and depending on the phenotype, it may not have been inherited, and in the same package of seeds, some plants will change color and others will remain green as we are accustomed.
+Keep in mind that this only serves certain genetics, and depending on the phenotype, it may not have been inherited.
+Said that, take in account that in the same package of seeds, some plants will change color and others will remain green as we are accustomed.

-To taste a sativa purple of very good quality we can offer you the Shaman of the Dutch Passion seed bank.
-This genetics comes from the crossing of a Purple #1 male and a first class Skunk female.
+To taste a very good quality purple sativa we can offer to you Shaman from the Dutch Passion seedbank.
+This genetics comes from the crossing of a Purple #1 ,well known for being the first Purple seeds on the market, male and a first class Skunk female.
 This flowering plant of 7 to 8 weeks has a very high production and is designed for outdoor and especially greenhouse because it is incredibly resistant to mites as well as mold and rotten buds.

 If you prefer to try an autoflowering, Fast Buds' LSD 25 looks spectacular.
-This genetics coming directly from the United States has a 20% THC, which as we already know, is a barbabrity for a specimen not dependent on the photoperiod.
+This genetics coming directly from the United States has a 20% THC, which as we already know, is a lot for an autoflowering specimen.
 It is very compact and its production is up to a quarter of a kilo outdoors and half a kilo per square meter indoors ready to harvest between 56 and 63 days.
 Its flavor is spicy, with diesel notes and its high is quite psychoactive.